nzzdev/Q-isotype/README.md

 The tool structure follows the general structure of each Q tool.
 Further information can be found in [Q server documentation - Developing tools](https://nzzdev.github.io/Q-server/developing-tools.html).

-Q Isotype uses the [nunjucks framework](https://mozilla.github.io/nunjucks/) to render the markup on server-side.
+Q Isotype uses [svelte 3.0](https://svelte.technology/guide) to render the markup on server-side.

 [to the top](#table-of-contents)